KlipperScreen/KlipperScreen/docs/Troubleshooting/Network.md

 if version of KlipperScreen installed was previous than v0.3.8, then re-run the installer and reboot

 ???
-Alternative workaround for network-manager
+"Alternative workaround for network-manager not having permissions"

     in order to fix this polkit needs to be configured or disabled: